 The Western City District Plan requires the application of a risk-based approach to manage the cumulative effects of development on the health of catchments.
-The NSW Government is using this approach to determine waterway health values for Wianamatta-South Creek in consultation with the catchment community.
+The NSW Government is using this approach to determine waterway health values for the Wianamatta-South Creek corridor in consultation with the catchment community.
 The values will be translated into appropriate water quality and flow targets.
 Further, an effective regulatory and policy framework will be developed to protect the waterway's community environmental values.
 This will be detailed in precinct planning.
+Waterway health objectives controls are also contained in the Aerotropolis SEPP.